rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 ## 6. Start Dask cluster on ib0 interface:

-Run this on a node designated for the scheduler:
+Run this on the node designated for the scheduler:
 ```bash
 dask-scheduler --protocol ucx --interface ib0
 ```

-And run this on each worker (for example, if the IPoverIB device address running the scheduler is `10.0.0.50`):
+Then run this on each worker (for example, if the IP over IB device address running the scheduler is `10.0.0.50`):
 ```bash
 dask-cuda-worker ucx://10.0.0.50:8786
 ```